-In addition to the General Rules pertaining to Registration (e.g. GI-GI0) a student whose fees are being paid by an employer shall provide a letter of authority from such employer to this effect.
+In addition to the General Rules pertaining to Registration a student whose fees are being paid by a sponsor shall provide a letter of authority from such sponsor to this effect.

-ECE I.2 LATE REGISTRATION
+ECE 1.2 LATE REGISTRATION

-- 1.2.1 No registration for any subject will be allowed later than one week after the commencement of lectures, without prior written permission from the Head of Department. - 1.2.2 No student will be permitted to add or delete subjects later than one week after the commencement of lectures.
+- 1.2.1 No registration for any subject will be allowed later than one week after the commencement of lectures without prior written permission from the Head of Department. - 1.2.2 No student will be permitted to add or delete subjects later than one week after the commencement of lectures.

-ECE I.3 WORK DONE DURING THE SEMESTER/YEAR
+ECE 1.3 WORK DONE DURING THE SEMESTER/YEAR

-- 1. Unless otherwise stated the semester mark will make up 40% of the over-all mark and will be based on the results of tests, assignments and practicals where appropriate.
+- I. Unless otherwise stated the semester mark will make up 40% of the over-all mark and will be based on the results of tests, assignments and practicals where appropriate.
 A sub-minimum of 40% must be obtained for the semester mark in order to qualify to write the examination.
 The method of calculation of the year/semester mark for each subject, for the purpose of issuing a certificate is indicated in the learner guide for each subject.
-For year/semester marks consisting of a theory and a practical component, a sub-minimum of 40% applies to the practical component. - 2.
-In addition to the general requirements for a year/semester mark, the definition of the term" attended satisfactorily" shall include: - a) 80% attendance at all lectures and tutorials scheduled for each subject and a satisfactory completion of the work set by tutors; - b) 100% attendance at all scheduled practical classes.
-(The practical mark will be based on an assessment of all practicals set together with all practical assessments during the semester.) - 3.
-The definition of "satisfactory reason" shall include presentation of a medical certificate stating that the person was not fit to attend the lecture, tutorial or tests on the day in question
+For year/semester marks consisting of a theory and a practical component, a sub-minimum of 40% applies to the practical component, unless stated otherwise in the learner guide - 2.
+In addition to the general requirements for a year/semester mark, the definition of the term" attended satisfactorily" shall include: - a) 80% attendance at all lectures and tutorials scheduled for each subject and a satisfactory completion of tutorial work; - b) 100% attendance at all scheduled practical classes. - 3.
+The definition of 'satisfactory reason' shall include presentation of a medical certificate stating that the person was not fit to attend the lecture, tutorial or tests on the day in question

-ECE I.4 CONDUCT OF STUDENT IN LABORATORY
+ECE 1.4 CONDUCT OF STUDENT IN LABORATORY

 Rules of conduct pertaining to a specific laboratory, as instituted and amended from time to time by the heads of department, shall apply to all students using the laboratory.
-These rules shall be given to the students at the beginning of each semester.
+These rules shall be made available to the students at the beginning of each semester.

-ECE I.5 EXAMINATIONS
+ECE 1.5 EXAMINATIONS

-The examinations in each instructional programme where applicable will consist of theory and/or practical and/or oral examinations as indicated with the syllabus of each subject as published in this handbook.

-Unless otherwise indicated with the relevant syllabus all theory examinations will be of 3 hours' duration and the marks obtained will constitute 60% of the overall mark for the subject.
+The examinations in each instructional programme where applicable will consist of theory and/or practical and/or oral examinations as indicated in the study guide.
+Unless otherwise indicated with the relevant syllabus all theory examinations will be of 3-hour duration and the marks obtained will constitute 60% of the overall mark for the subject.